newbiehre/TokenTransferIndexerApp/README.md

 #### 2. Have a local PostgreSQL database instance running
 Please ensure you have a local postgreSQL server running with a database created.
+(https://www.youtube.com/watch?v=PShGF_udSpk&ab_channel=ProgrammingKnowledge -> Tutorial on how to install, configure and use PostgreSQL on Mac computers).

 1. Provide the following value for the application.yaml file from your running instance (root path: src/main/resources/application.yaml):
   - Valid username.